Encyclopedia of fire safety

 7. Connect the Arduino board to your computer via a USB cable and upload the program to the microcontroller using the Arduino IDE.

-const int buzzer = 3; // pin 3 is the buzzer output const int pushbutton = 4; // pin 4 is the input for the button void setup () (pinMode (buzzer, OUTPUT); // set pin 3 to output pinMode (pushbutton, INPUT); // set pin 4 to input) void loop () (// read the output of both sensors and compare the result with the threshold int sensor1_value = analogRead (A0); int sensor2_value = analogRead (A1); if (sensor1_value> 400 || sensor2_value> 400) (while (true) (digitalWrite (buzzer, HIGH) ; // enable alarm if (digitalRead (pushbutton) == HIGH) break;)) else (digitalWrite (buzzer, LOW); // disable alarm))
+const int buzzer=3; // pin 3 is the output to the buzzer const int pushbutton=4; // pin 4 is the button input void setup() ( pinMode(buzzer,OUTPUT); // set pin 3 to output pinMode(pushbutton,INPUT); // set pin 4 to input ) void loop() ( // read the output of both sensors and compare the result with the threshold value int sensor1_value = analogRead(A0); int sensor2_value = analogRead(A1); if (sensor1_value > 400 || sensor2_value > 400) ( while(true) ( digitalWrite(buzzer,HIGH) ; // enable the alarm if(digitalRead(pushbutton) == HIGH) break; ) ) else ( digitalWrite(buzzer,LOW); // disable the alarm ) )

 Video

-GSM alarm system on Arduino
+GSM alarm on Arduino

-Step 1: elements
+Step 1: Elements

 For this project you will need: